MarkenJaden/Parents-have-to-walk-less-to-inform-the-addicted-child-about-e.g.-lunch/README.md

 # Parents have to walk less to inform the addicted child about e.g. lunch

-This project aims to send a command from an app to a PC via a server.
-With the app it is possible to inform a child that is playing on the PC about the finished lunch, because the command triggers a sound to be played.
+##Client PC
+This program runs on the PC and is included in the Autostart.
+Thus the commands can be received permanently.
+Then the commands are processed and the resulting actions are executed, such as a sound that is played.